-[Regulation 1D inserted in Gazette 24 November 1998 p.
+[Regulation 1D inserted in Gazette 24 Nov 1998 p.
 6313; amended in Gazette 24 Feb 2006 p.
 882.]

 1E.
-Testing by registered laboratory or authorized person
+Testing by registered laboratory or authorised person

 A test carried out for the purposes of these regulations to determine whether an appliance complies with the emission standard must be carried out —